 15 TED Talks Every Web Designer Should Watch

-From small posters in the Subway to breathtaking architecture, Stefan Sagmeister takes the audience on a journey, teaching how design brings joy to the public.
-Weaving personal happiness into his design, Sagmeister offers an uplifting glimpse into the creative process and how this positivity can be reflected into the world.
+From small posters in the subway to breathtaking architecture, Stefan Sagmeister takes the audience on a journey, teaching how design brings joy to the public.
+Weaving personal happiness into his design, Sagmeister offers an uplifting glimpse into the creative process and how this positivity can be reflected in the world.

 Don Norman explains how pleasant things work better and how happiness leads to better creativity and better problem-solving.
-He also delves into the three emotional cues a well-designed product will evoke.
+He also delves into the three emotions a well-designed product will evoke.

 Milton Glaser: How Great Design Makes Ideas New

-From the TED archives: Legendary Milton Glaser discusses inspiration for graphic design and the process of creating a meaningful concept from both abstract and structured sources.
-He also explains how breaking the rules can sometimes be a fresh way to refurbish old ideas.
+From the TED archives: Milton Glaser discusses the inspiration for graphic design and the process of creating a meaningful concept from both abstract and structured sources.
+He explains how breaking the rules can sometimes be a fresh way to refurbish old ideas.

 Rory Sutherland: Life lessons from an Ad Man

-In the design world, intangible value can be a creative – and even better – alternative to quantitative value.
-He asks the very interesting question, “How many problems in life can be solved by tinkering with perception instead of trying to change reality?”
+In the design world, the intangible value can be a creative – and even better – alternative to a quantitative value.
+He asks the interesting question, “How many problems in life can be solved by tinkering with perception instead of trying to change reality?”

-Writer David Progue discusses the importance of customer support for the technological consumer base that stretches beyond call centers to software that is well-designed and easy to use.
-Using examples from the best and worst interface designs, Pogue discusses how negotiate simplicity with the increasing demand for features.
+Writer David Pogue discusses the importance of customer support for the technological consumer base that stretches beyond call centers to software that is well-designed and easy to use.
+Using examples from best and worst interface designs, Pogue discusses how to negotiate simplicity with an increasing demand for features.

 Denis Dutton: A Darwinian Theory Of Beauty

-Denis Dutton explains the roots of beauty as rooted in the history of humankind.
+Denis Dutton explains the roots of beauty in the history of humankind.
 Dutton uses art to describe the journey of shared ideas of beauty across time and across the world, pinning the first example of beautiful design before language was developed.
-Beauty, according to Dutton, is not in the eye of the beholder, but is instead buried deep in our minds.
+Beauty, according to Dutton, is not in the eye of the beholder but is instead buried deep in our minds.

 David Carson: Design + Discovery

-IDEO’s creative director, Paul Bennett tackles the challenge of reconciling consumers and corporations by starting with small details that effect client experiences.
+IDEO’s creative director Paul Bennett tackles the challenge of reconciling consumers and corporations by starting with small details that affect client experiences.
 Bennett provides funny, entertaining examples of mundane and marginalized experiences that inspired people to see the world in new ways.
 This shift of perception is especially relevant to designers working with clients who are overlooking the tiny details that can improve design and experience.

 Kevin Kelly: The Next 5,000 Days Of The Web

 Recorded in 2007, this TED talk features Kevin Kelly.
-At a point when the World Wide Web is 5,000 days old, Kelly predicts the next 5,000 days of the Internet.
-The energetic publisher of Whole Earth Review and the exec editor of WIRED engages in a retrospective and forward thinking discussion of the one “big machine” we call the Web.
+At a point when the world wide web is 5,000 days old, Kelly predicts the next 5,000 days of the Internet.
+The energetic publisher of Whole Earth Review and the executive editor of WIRED engages in a retrospective and forward thinking the discussion of the “big machine” we call the web.

 John Underkoffler: Pointing to the Future of UI